1. Home

 This setting only applies to any rules with fixed values – i.e. fixed discount or fixed fees.

-Choose whether to apply fixed adjustments to the combined items or per product – e.g. if there are 10 items that qualify for a fixed discount of $5, is the discount a flat rate of $5 (all) or 10 x $5 (per product)
+Choose whether to apply fixed adjustments to the combined items or per product – e.g. if there are 10 items that qualify for a fixed discount of $5, is the discount a flat rate of $5 (all) or 10 x $5 (per product).

-More information
+More information and videos

 There’s a detailed blog post about setting dynamic pricing in WooCommerce here.